 To qualify for an esthetician's license from the Washington State Department of Licensing, a student must successfully complete the technical courses offered in the program, complete 1,200 hours of technical instruction, and pass both the written and practical exams for the Department of Licensing.

-This program is approximately four quarters long, depending on the time students need to satisfactorily complete all graduation requirements.
+This program is a combination of online, classroom, laboratory and practical experience in our on-campus spa clinic.
+It is approximately four quarters long, depending on the time students need to satisfactorily complete all graduation requirements.